 Pistachios and raspberries are a nice fit.
 This past summer in Poland I remember having chocolate or perhaps it was ice cream with such a combination and it was magical, not so much to make me remember what it was on, but the combination of the two stuck.

-I had been meaning to make some energy balls, as the ones with Spirulina I was testing out where a little heavy in Spirulina’s ocean-y taste.
+I had been meaning to make some energy balls, like the ones with Spirulina I was testing out was a little heavy in Spirulina’s ocean-like taste.
 These ones, on the other hand, are just right.
 They have a maca and cordyceps kick to them, so they help you adapt to stress, fatigue and boost your energy as well as simultaneously aiding in balancing your hormone levels and issues.